 - Garage overhead and service doors

-Whether a prospective buyer, home inspector, appraiser or real estate agent is coming into your home, it’s important to provide a safe place for pets to be.
+Whether a prospective buyer, home inspector, appraiser or real estate agent is coming into your home, it’s important to provide a safe place for pets.
 This may mean a sturdy, appropriately-sized kennel in the home.
 It can also mean taking the pet to a friend or relative they are comfortable with until things are more settled.

-Please remember, many of these professionals will need to view both the interior and exterior of the home.
-Simply putting pets in an open yard is not enough.
+Please remember, many of these professionals will need to view both the interior and exterior of the home. so simply putting pets in an open yard is not enough.